 Several weeks ago I made a Charlotte Mason Homeschool planner.
 It is created in such a way that it is compatible with a Gentle Feast curriculum but I have had other CM homeschooling moms download it.
 The general consensus being that it works well for them too.
+In fact, I’ve had AO users reach out to me and have made several adjustments so that it is interchangeable.

 However, not everyone teaches from a Charlotte Mason philosophy.